Learn how to make this simple color block plant hanger using square knots. Make it in any colors that strike your fancy for a unique look.

 - Cut the strings to the desired length you want and carefully unwind the 3ply strings to create a wavy fringe

-This is what I love about the 3ply and 4ply string!
+This is what I love about the 3ply and 4ply strings!
 You can unravel it to look like this or you brush it out to get rid of the wave.

-Here are some more pictures of the completed two-toned plant hanger.
+Here are some more pictures of the completed color block plant hanger.
 I just can’t help myself, I’m a sucker for a cute plant in a cute plant hanger!

 Where should you hang a hanging plant?